ojaskavathe/bitshift/README.md

 # bitshift
-a thing to break into stuff
+a thing to break into stuff nicely.

 # on fresh image
 1. `sudo apt update && sudo apt install git`